Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 - bestseller or premium segments are prioritized depending on the implied goal.

-Overall, Rufus recommends products by combining language-model reasoning, user signals, product data, and generated search parameters.
+Overall, the assistant recommends products by combining language-model reasoning, user signals, product data, and generated search parameters.

 What sellers and vendors should optimize now

-If Rufus actively reshapes product discovery, traditional optimization mechanics alone are no longer enough.
+If Alexa for Shopping actively reshapes product discovery, traditional optimization mechanics alone are no longer enough.
+That was already true for Amazon Rufus optimization.
 Keywords still matter, but they are only one layer.

 1) Prioritize the right ASINs first